roundcopy/pulent-2022/src/pages/posts/how-i-wrote-a-book-last-night-unleashing-the-power-of-ai.md

 author: Nikola Balić
 layout: ../../layouts/BlogPostLayout.astro
 ---
 Writing a book can be an overwhelming task, but I discovered a unique approach to overcoming the challenges and successfully completing my book using AI technology.

 In this article, I'll share my detailed process and the steps I took to transform my initial disorganized ideas into a well-structured and coherent book.

-**Key Highlights**:
+**Key Highlights (TL;DR)**:

 1. **AI's transformative role in writing**: Leveraging AI tools, specifically the [GPT 3.5 turbo 16K](https://platform.openai.com/docs/models/gpt-3-5) model and [Anthropic AI's Claude 2](https://claude.ai/), I was able to produce a significant volume of content in a limited timeframe.
 2. **Learning from mistakes**: My initial writing process was inefficient and aimless.
 Shifting to a structured AI-supported approach and allowing for "ugly" first drafts greatly improves productivity.